eye-division/jeniross/_gallery/other-work.md

   relief effect.&nbsp;&nbsp;

-  As part of my initial research for the New College tapestries I experimented with a series of small books.
-My ideas for the&nbsp; project were related to Johannes Itten’s twelve tone colour system and I have translated these into a series of twenty four hour ‘clock’ books, starting and ending with midnight and centred on a sun motif in the middle.<br>The classic book form has a time based narrative; a concertina book on the other hand can be read all at once offering a more visual experience.
+  "As part of my initial research for the New College tapestries I experimented with a series of small books.
+My ideas for the&nbsp; project were related to Johannes Itten’s twelve tone colour system and I have translated these into a series of twenty four hour ‘clock’ books, starting and ending with midnight and centred on a sun motif in the middle.<br>The classic book form has a time based narrative; a concertina book on the other hand can be read all at once offering a more visual experience."
 homepage_description_markdown:
 frontpage: true
 gallery_date: 2018-04-01 00:00:00